PVCRM/PrimaVerse-PMO/README.md

-# PrimaVerse-PMO
+# Firebase Studio

-This is for PrimaVerse CRM
+This is a NextJS starter in Firebase Studio.

+To get started, take a look at src/app/page.tsx.